xdemocle/my-linkedin-profile-clone/TRANSLATION_UPDATE_STATUS.md

-# Translation Update Status
+# Translation Update Status - COMPLETE!

-## ✅ Completed
+## All Languages Updated (100%)

-### English (en.json) - 100% Updated
+### English (en.json) - Complete
-- ✅ Personal info with new about text
+- Personal info with new about text
-- ✅ All 9 experiences with new dates and highlights
+- All 9 experiences with new dates and highlights
-- ✅ All 6 achievements with new titles
+- All 6 achievements with new titles

-### Italian (it.json) - 100% Updated
+### Italian (it.json) - Complete
-- ✅ Personal info with new about text
+- Personal info with new about text
-- ✅ All 9 experiences with new dates and highlights
+- All 9 experiences with new dates and highlights
-- ✅ All 6 achievements with new titles
+- All 6 achievements with new titles

-## 🔄 Remaining Updates

-### French (fr.json) - Needs Updates
+### French (fr.json) - Complete
-**Personal:**
-- Update headline: "Blockchain & Dapps | IA Agentique | Cybersécurité"
+- Personal info with new about text
+- All 9 experiences with new dates and highlights
+- All 6 achievements with new titles

+### Spanish (es.json) - Complete
+- Personal info with new about text
+- All 9 experiences with new dates and highlights
+- All 6 achievements with new titles

+### Arabic (ar.json) - Complete
+- Personal info with new about text
+- All 9 experiences with new dates and highlights
+- All 6 achievements with new titles
 - Update about text with new summary

 **Experience dates to update:**

 - exp1: "10/2024 - Présent"
 - exp2: "09/2023 - 09/2024"
 - exp3: "01/2023 - 08/2023"